Digital Twins: building blocks of the metaverse

 What is the metaverse for?

-But the potential of the metaverse extends infinitely beyond gaming and socializing.
+The potential of the metaverse extends infinitely beyond gaming and socializing.
 It will become an environment that’s not tied to any one technology, app, company or place – be that in the digital or real world.
 It will not just be a world of fantasy but a mirror to the real world that we can move in and out of and interact between seamlessly.

 “Just as virtual places will be persistent, so will the objects and identities of those moving through them, allowing digital goods and identities to move from one virtual world to another, and even into our world, with augmented reality,” explains Rev Lebaredian, vice president of simulation technology at NVIDIA.
 “Ultimately we’re talking about creating another reality, another world, that’s as rich as the real world.”
 This is the augmented metaverse.

-With the right technology in place, this creates extraordinary possibilities.
+With the digital twin technology in place, this creates extraordinary possibilities.
 Digital Twins are the perfect case in point, as they have the ability not only to merge with the metaverse but also to inform its very characteristics.
 Or as David-Weir MacCall of Epic Games puts it, “Digital Twins are the foundations the metaverse will be built on.”

 Digital Twins and the metaverse